 - wearing hair covers, masks, gowns and gloves when appropriate.

-You and your family can help make sure you are doing as much as possible to keep you safe from HAIs.
+You and your whānau can help by making sure you're doing as much as possible to avoid HAIs.
 Here are some suggestions.

-Before admission to hospital
+Before you go to hospital

-- Do not shave near where you will have surgery.
-Shaving with a razor can irritate your skin and make it easier to develop an infection.
+- Don’t shave the area near where you’ll have your surgery.
+Shaving with a razor can irritate your skin and make it easier for an infection to develop.
+If necessary, healthcare staff should remove any hair using electric clippers instead.

-While in hospital
+While you're in hospital

 - Read more about preventing infection after surgery(external link).